MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

     rfCglDl4vIR3W...
     cluster-aks-mongodb
     ```
+## Verify the MongoDB cluster

-4. In order to verify your MongoDB cluster, run a container with a MongoDB client and connect its console output to your terminal.
+In order to verify your MongoDB cluster, you run a container with a MongoDB client and connect its console output to your terminal.

+1. Create a pod named *`percona-client`* under the `${AKS_MONGODB_NAMESPACE}` namespace in your cluster using the `kubectl run` command.

     ```bash
     kubectl -n "${AKS_MONGODB_NAMESPACE}" run -i --rm --tty percona-client --image=${MY_ACR_REGISTRY}.azurecr.io/percona-server-mongodb:7.0.8-5 --restart=Never -- bash -il
     ```

-5. Running the above command creates a Pod with Name `percona-client` under `${AKS_MONGODB_NAMESPACE}` namespace in your cluster.
-You can verify it by running following command in a different terminal window.
+2. In a different terminal window, verify the pod was successfully created using the `kubectl get` command.

     ```bash
     kubectl get pod percona-client -n ${AKS_MONGODB_NAMESPACE}
     ```

     Example output:
     <!-- expected_similarity=0.4 -->
     ```output
     NAME             READY   STATUS    RESTARTS   AGE
     percona-client   1/1     Running   0          39s
     ```

-6. Run the following command to connect to the MongoDB cluster using the admin user credentials that are printed earlier in step 3 in a terminal window used in step 4.
+3. Connect to the MongoDB cluster using the admin user credentials from the previous section in the terminal window you used to create the *`percona-client`* pod.

     ```bash
-    #Note: Replace variables `databaseAdmin` , `databaseAdminPassword` and `AKS_MONGODB_CLUSTER_NAME` with actual values printed in step 3.
+    # Note: Replace variables `databaseAdmin` , `databaseAdminPassword` and `AKS_MONGODB_CLUSTER_NAME` with actual values printed in step 3.

     mongosh "mongodb://${databaseAdmin}:${databaseAdminPassword}@${AKS_MONGODB_CLUSTER_NAME}-mongos.mongodb.svc.cluster.local/admin?replicaSet=rs0&ssl=false&directConnection=true"
     ```

     Example output:
     <!-- expected_similarity=0.4 -->
     ```output